Football Prediction Predict the Final and Win Books Worth Rs. 5,000! Enter now

 In stock: 2-5 days delivery

-In Sapiens: A Brief History of Humankind, Yuval Noah Harari delivers a sweeping and provocative account of human history, spanning from the emergence of Homo sapiens in Africa to the complex global societies of today.
+In Sapiens: A Brief History of Humankind, Yuval Noah Harari delivers a sweeping and provocative account of human history, from the emergence of Homo sapiens in Africa to the complex global societies of today.
 The book is structured around four major revolutions that have fundamentally transformed our species, blending history, biology, economics, and philosophy into a compelling narrative.
+Harari's interdisciplinary approach challenges readers to reconsider the stories we take for granted, asking not just what happened, but why it matters for our understanding of progress, happiness, and the future of humanity.
+This is not a dry academic text; it is a thought-provoking journey that invites introspection and debate, making it a must-read for anyone curious about the forces that have shaped our world.

 The Cognitive Revolution, occurring approximately 70,000 years ago, marks the starting point.
 Harari argues that this revolution enabled Homo sapiens to develop complex language and shared myths, allowing for unprecedented cooperation in large groups.
 This ability to believe in fictional concepts such as gods, nations, and money gave Sapiens a competitive edge over other human species like Neanderthals, leading to their dominance.
-Harari emphasizes how these imagined realities became the glue holding societies together, shaping everything from social norms to economic systems.
+He explores the power of storytelling, from ancient creation myths to modern ideologies, and shows how our capacity for collective belief has enabled us to build cities, wage wars, and create global networks.
+For readers in Sri Lanka, a country with a rich tapestry of myths and legends, this section offers a fascinating lens through which to view the role of shared narratives in shaping national identity and community bonds.

 Customer feedback